The best things to do in Bend for January

 4,300 skiable acres at Mt.
 Bachelor are a quick 22-mile drive from downtown Bend.

-You’ve got the slopes to yourselves.
+Want to know the best part?
+You’ve got the slopes to yourself.

 There’s also nordic skiingterrain parkssled dog rides, and oh yeah—some of the best bloody marys anywhere.
 If you’re doing Dry January, I swear I won’t tell if you sip just one.